OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 In this blog post, we outline the methodology that we used to build a machine learning sentiment classification model, as well as the infrastructure to collect, process and store live twitter data.
-This was followed by some exploratory data analysis where we used topic modelling to filter irrelevant topics.
+This was followed by some exploratory data analysis where we used topic modeling to filter irrelevant topics.
 Finally we use the CAP model to study the possible influence of the twitter sentiment signals calculated by the machine learning model on the return of the stocks and give the results of our analysis.

-The focus of this post is to outline the mathematical and statistical analysis methods, aswell as to set up the computational infrastructure needed to undertake such a study of tweet sentiments and financial returns.
-In a follow up post, we will focus on the analysis of a large data set to robustly quantify and analyse the trends observed in this preliminary project.
+The focus of this post is to outline the mathematical and statistical analysis methods, as well as to set up the computational infrastructure needed to undertake such a study of tweet sentiments and financial returns.
+In a follow up post, we will focus on the analysis of a large data set to robustly quantify and analyse the trends observed in this work.

 # Contents